 How well trained is your dog?
 It'll be no fun to have a dog dancing around your feet and pulling on the lead whilst you're out jogging, and could result in injury to both yourself and the dog, not to mention a pooch with poor recall "doing a runner"!
 Consider whether your dog will be able to listen to you whilst out and about - basic obedience training would be highly beneficial if you want your dog to be an amiable running buddy.

 Whilst you need your running trainers and sports gear, your dog should have a good quality running harness that does not restrict their movement.
 There are specific running/cani-cross harnesses available that can be attached to your waist by a bungee lead if you want to keep your dog attached.
 Having a specific running harness is also a good idea so that your dog knows what activity is about to be performed - normal harness signals normal walk, running harness means get ready to run!

 Consider where you plan to run with your dog.
 Spending long amounts of time running on concrete/tarmac can create high impact and concussive forces on your dogs joints, whereas soft surfaces such as grass/moorland will be easier on the body.
 Likewise, busy roads may pose issues for safety.

 What is the weather like?
-In hot conditions, we can sweat - dog's cant.
+In hot conditions, we can sweat - dogs can't.
 Dogs are at higher risk of heat stress and exhaustion, which can be fatal and should never be underestimated.
-Imagine running under the summer sun in a fur coat!
 Always be aware of the external temperature, and ensure that if you have water for yourself, you have water for your dog.

 It's paramount to remember that a dog does not think in the same way as a human - if you come across difficult terrain, feel pain when running or start to feel too hot, you know to stop.
-Dog's can't communicate this, and some dogs will run and run until they collapse - it's up to you to be aware of your dog's health and behaviour.
+Dogs can't communicate this in the same we we can, and some dogs will run and run until the point of exhaustion (we all know the type) - it's up to you to be aware of your dog's health, welfare and behaviour.